-- 10.7 Before making an offer of housing, we aim to may carry out a home visit or interview for all applicants close to the top of each category on the housing list.
-This should mean that we have up to date information, before we reach the stage of making a firm offer of a house. - 10.8 The purpose of a home visit this contact is to make sure that your housing needs and living circumstances are still the same as when you sent in your application.
-You can also tell us at the home visit whether there are any areas you don't want to be considered for, when we are making offers in the future. - 10.9 The checks we carry out at home visitpre offer stage will depend on your circumstances.
-But we will always need to check information about: reconfirm the following: - · Proof of residency at the address you are applying from - The household composition and living circumstances of the people included in the housing application - 10.10 If relevant, we will also ask for a tenancy report from any previous landlords. - 10.11 Your points may be changed following a discussion or home visit, either upwards or downwards.
-If we find that you have given us false information, we may write to you telling you that your application has been suspended and that you will not be considered for an offer for a fixed period of time. - 10.12 Once we have made a decision about who to let a property to, we will: - Contact you usually by telephone to discuss potential offer - Give If you are interested, send you a written offer of the house - Arrange for you to view the house - Give you two days to decide whether or not you wish to accept the offer - Meet with you to explain and sign your tenancy agreement or, if you turn the offer down, offer the house to the next applicant and update your housing requirements for future offers. - 10.13 To maximise your rights, our general policy is to provide a Scottish Secure Tenancy when we offer you a house.
+- 10.7 Before making an offer of housing, we may carry out a home visit or interview applicants close to the top of each category on the housing list.
+This should mean that we have up to date information, before we reach the stage of making a firm offer of a house. - 10.8 The purpose of this contact is to make sure that your housing needs and living circumstances are still the same.
+You can also tell us whether there are any areas you don't want to be considered for, when we are making offers in the future. - 10.9 The checks we carry out at pre-offer stage will depend on your circumstances.
+But we will always need to reconfirm the following: - Proof of residency at the address you are applying from - The household composition and living circumstances of the people included in the housing application - 10.10 If relevant, we will also ask for a tenancy report from any previous landlords. - 10.11 Your points may be changed following a discussion or home visit, either upwards or downwards.
+If we find that you have given us false information, we may write to you telling you that your application has been suspended and that you will not be considered for an offer for a fixed period of time. - 10.12 Once we have made a decision about who to let a property to, we will:

+- Contact you usually by telephone to discuss potential offer - If you are interested, send\you a written offer of the house - Arrange for you to view the house - Give you two days to decide whether or not you wish to accept the offer - Meet with you to explain and sign your tenancy agreement or, if you turn the offer down, offer the house to the next applicant and update your housing requirements for future offers. - 10.13 To maximise your rights, our general policy is to provide a Scottish Secure Tenancy when we offer you a house.
 We may offer you a different type of tenancy (a Short Scottish Secure Tenancy) in the circumstances set out in the Housing (Scotland) Act 2001.
 If we do this, we will explain fully the reasons for this, and what this means.